elchris/kata_tdd_php_symfony/README.md

 Migrations:

+* Generate a single migration from the current state of the Entity Graph
     * bin/console doctrine:migrations:diff
+* Execute all current migrations
     * bin/console doctrine:migrations:migrate

 Generate: